dpgaspar/Flask-AppBuilder/docs/security.rst

 - At least 3 Lowercase letters
 - At least 1 special character
 - At least 2 numeric digits
-- At least 10 total digits
+- At least 10 total characters

 If you want to set your own password complexity validation, you can write your own validation function: